Menu Close

 Supporting Teachers New to Teaching Through Continuous Professional Learning

-Dr. Sharon Friesen October 10, 2019 Research and Education
+Dr. Sharon Friesen October 10, 2019 Education and Research

 Making the transition from an initial teacher education program into coping with the demands of being employed as a full-time teacher is daunting for many new teachers.
 For many new teachers adapting to a specific school context, learning how to navigate established traditions such as “staffroom politics”, negotiating the scrutiny of more experienced teachers, figuring out how to get needed supplies and place orders, along with planning instruction, marking, and establishing relationships with students, other teachers, office staff, and caretakers can be somewhat overwhelming.
 Clearly those initial years of being a “real” teacher are not for the faint of heart.